simplenlg/simplenlg/README.md

 ---------------
 For information on how to use SimpleNLG, please see the [tutorial](https://github.com/simplenlg/simplenlg/wiki/Section-0-–-SimpleNLG-Tutorial) and [API](https://cdn.rawgit.com/simplenlg/simplenlg/master/docs/javadoc/index.html).

-If you have a technical question about using SimpleNLG, please check the SimpleNLG discussion list.
+If you have a technical question about using SimpleNLG, please check the [SimpleNLG discussion list](https://groups.google.com/forum/#!forum/simplenlg).

-If you wish to be informed about SimpleNLG updates and events, please subscribe to the SimpleNLG announcement list.
+If you wish to be informed about SimpleNLG updates and events, please subscribe to the [SimpleNLG announcement list](https://groups.google.com/forum/#!forum/simplenlg-announce).

 If you wish to cite SimpleNLG in an academic publication, please cite the following paper:

 * A Gatt and E Reiter (2009).
 [SimpleNLG: A realisation engine for practical applications](http://aclweb.org/anthology/W/W09/W09-0613.pdf).
 Proceedings of ENLG-2009

-If you have other questions about SimpleNLG, please contact Ehud Reiter (University of Aberdeen); you can find his email via Google.
+If you have other questions about SimpleNLG, please contact Professor Ehud Reiter via email: [ehud.reiter@arria.com](mailto:ehud.reiter@arria.com)

 SimpleNLG for other languages
 -----------------------------